nfdi4cat/Ontology-Overview-of-NFDI4Cat/ontology_metadata/MS.md

 | Annotation Property count | 249 |

 ## Comments
-well implemented and structured ontology
+well implemented and structured ontology.
+A structured controlled vocabulary for the annotation of experiments concerned with proteomics mass spectrometry.